You can be sitting in a room full of people and still feel completely alone.

 You crave emotional safety.

-And that’s not weakness.
+And that is not weakness.

-True connection isn’t built on proximity.
+True connection is not built on proximity.

-It’s built on presence.
+It is built on presence.

-It’s built on honesty.
+It is built on honesty.

-It’s built on feeling safe enough to be real.
+It is built on feeling safe enough to be real.

-And when you find even one space — one person — where you can be fully yourself…
+And when you find even one space , one person, where you can be fully yourself…

 That quiet loneliness begins to fade.